 I personally like to make this rutabaga mash using cauliflower.

 You can blanch or steam cauliflower for an easy finger food for toddlers.

 5. Tomato Sauce for Pasta

-Don’t forget to use pasta sauce as a dip, or on pita or flat bread with melted cheese on top for finger food lunches (just cut into strips).
+Don’t forget to use pasta sauce as a dip, or on a pita or flat bread with melted cheese on top for a finger food lunch (just cut the “pizza” into strips).

 6. Whole Wheat or Whole Grain Bread

 I have met many families whose children refuse whole wheat breads and products, mostly because their taste buds aren’t used to the flavor.